hrishim/llvl_prog1_book/src/integer_inst.md

 ```armasm
  csel <Wd>, <Wn>, <Wm>, <cond>
 ```
-The condition in the cond field can be one of the following (from [Arm ARM](https://developer.arm.com/documentation/ddi0487/ga) C.1.2.4 Condition Code) :
+The condition in the cond field can be one of the following (from [ARM ARM](https://developer.arm.com/documentation/ddi0487/ga) C.1.2.4 Condition Code) :

 | Mnemonic | Meaning (integer)| Condition Flags |
 | ------ | ------ | ------ |